The Way We Were

 Photographs literally freeze moments in time.
 They capture a place and the people in it exactly as they were and make them immortal.
 Photography was introduced to Boston in 1839, the very year in which Daguerre took his first pictures in Paris.
 Many of Boston’s earliest photographers opened their studios near to Court Square.
 Their legacy is a photographic history of Boston that certainly is unsurpassed elsewhere in the United States.

-The 1909 photo at the right shows the layout of Court Square as it has been for 200 years: a courthouse at the center, Court Street in front, and the streets on the sides and back being Court Square.
+The 1909 photo at the left shows the layout of Court Square as it has been for 200 years: a courthouse at the center, Court Street in front, and the streets on the sides and back being Court Square.
 In this picture our office would be at the far left, across the street from the courthouse.

 This picture from 1907 shows the same location bustling with activity.
 The building with the awnings is Young’s hotel, a prominent Boston hostelry from 1860 to 1927.
 Notice the gentlemen wearing the latest fashion straw hats, a lemonade stand selling drinks for 5¢ and not an automobile in sight.